-- Istituto Nazionale di Geofisica e Vulcanologia (INGV)
+- Istituto Nazionale di Geofisica e Vulcanologia (INGV), Italy

-- Research Unit Institute of Engineering Seismology and Earthquake Engineering of the Earthquake Planning and Protection Organisation (ITSAK)
+- Research Unit Institute of Engineering Seismology and Earthquake Engineering of the Earthquake Planning and Protection Organisation (ITSAK), Greece

-- Bogaziçi University – Kandilli Observatory and Earthquake Research Institute
+- Bogaziçi University – Kandilli Observatory and Earthquake Research Institute, Turkey

-The global scientific community exploits in situ and earth observation data to generate state of the art scientific results.
+The global scientific community uses in situ and earth observation data to generate state of the art scientific results.

 The scientific community produces research results which are normally published on scientific journals, but also delivered (in the form of reports or bulletins) to the Supersite end-users and DRR decision makers.
 These results and products are described under each Supersite page, in the periodic Biennial reports and in the occasional Result highlights.